Zaidansarri/Bank-Loan-Analysis/README.md

 # Bank Loan Analysis Project

+The Bank Loan Analysis Project provides stakeholders with actionable insights into loan applications, approvals, and related metrics.
+This project uses Power BI for visualization and SQL for data manipulation to create an interactive report that helps evaluate loan performance and make decisions.

+**Bank Loan Analysis**: [**Live Dashboard**](http://surl.li/lnvtpi)

 ## Acknowledgments

-This project was created by the data set provided and with the guidance from [**Data Tutorial YouTube Channel**](http://surl.li/ppajho).
-Check out their content for more learning and insights.
+This project was created using the data set provided and with guidance from [**DATA TUTORIAL YOUTUBE CHANNEL**](http://surl.li/ppajho) Check out their content for more learning and insights.

-## Overview

-The **Bank Loan Analysis Project** provides stakeholders with actionable insights into loan applications, approvals, and related metrics.
-This project uses **Power BI** for visualization and **SQL** for data manipulation to create an interactive report that helps in evaluating loan performance and decision-making.

-**Bank Loan Analysis**: [**Live Dashboard**](http://surl.li/lnvtpi)

 ## Data Source